ronbecker/100DaysOfPython/log.md

 ### Day 0: January 13, 2020

-**Today's Progress**: Created a program to scrape top entries of a subreddit using PRAW.
+**Today's Progress:** Created a program to scrape top entries of a subreddit using PRAW.

 **Thoughts:** It wasn't nearly as complicated as many people's writing made it look.
 The hardest part was looking through the overly complicated writing some people had on it.